In honor and veneration of Oshun

 What is the purpose?

-The purpose of this work is to sweeten your life, highlighting your feminine energy and helping you tap into a clear, empowered solar and sacral energy.
+The purpose of this work is to sweeten your life, highlighting your feminine energy and helping you tap into a clear, empowered solar and sacral energy (this year -2026).
 It will guide you forward with forgiveness and love, aligning you with your highest self in that area and if needed shifting you into a new timeline for your greatest good.
 This transformation is not subtle—it will unfold naturally even if you haven’t consciously decided to make changes.
 While most magick is rooted in choice, this journey will happen for you effortlessly.
 Expect profound epiphanies, realizations and moments of awakening along the way.
-If you’re already on a path of personal growth, the shifts might feel gentle, but they will be loud and clear, more vivid than ever before.
+If you’re already on a path of personal growth, the shifts might feel gentle but they will be loud and clear, more vivid than ever before.